sloloris/cracking-the-coding-interview-python/readme.md

 ### Cracking the Coding Interview in Python
 My Python-coded solutions to the problems in Cracking the Coding Interview, 6th Edition, by Gayle Laakmann McDowell.

-The original Java solutions to the 6th Edition can be found [here](https://github.com/careercup/CtCI-6th-Edition).
+The original Java solutions to the 6th Edition can be found [here](https://github.com/careercup/CtCI-6th-Edition) and see also my solutions in JS [here](https://github.com/sloloris/cracking-the-coding-interview-javascript).

 #### Table of Contents
 * [Chapter 1: Arrays and Strings](../master/chapter-1-arrays-and-strings) (pgs 90-91 in book)